DollarBreak is reader-supported, when you sign up through links on this post, we may receive compensation. Disclosure.

 MPB

-MPB is a camera store where you can sell your used gear online for cash or take it as trade to buy different pieces of used gear on the platform.
-There is a wide selection of cameras, lenses, flashes, filters, tripod and camera bags.
+MPB is a camera store where you can sell your used gear online for cash or trade it in to buy different pieces of used gear on the platform.
+The store offers a wide selection of cameras, lenses, flashes, filters, tripods and camera bags.

 The online valuation tool offers you a quote.
 The company pays for shipping in the U.S. and across Europe.